 Also on March 1, 2014, Judith Kloas became project PhD.
 She has been working in the realm of topic C, namely on multidimensional reflected random walk.
-She was funded by the present project until February 28, 2017.
-The "appearance" of a different funding possibility made it seem wise to shift her payment to this other source starting with March 1, 2017.
+She was funded by the present project until February 28, 2017 and then again in autumn 2017.
+The "appearance" of a different funding possibility made it seem wise to shift her payment to this other source from March to August, 2017.

-From May 1 to December 31, 2014,my former PhD student Wilfried Huss held the PostDoc position within the project.
+From May 1 to December 31, 2014, my former PhD student Wilfried Huss held the PostDoc position within the project.
 He collaborated with Daniele D'Angeli, as well as with his wife and with Sebatian Müller on another issue that is well related with the "hyperbolic" aspects of this project, namely